guyw04/SurgRIPE_docker/README.md

 # SurgRIPE_docker
-To use the docker. you need to edit in start.sh line 31 about the data folder.
+BEFORE you run the docker, you NEED to edit line 31 in start.sh.
+Follow this link to download the [challenge data](https://www.synapse.org/#!Synapse:syn51471789/wiki/623244).

-First, all the test and train folders will be put under the folder 'Dataset'
+Both the test and train datasets should be put under the same folder 'Dataset' as follows:

 ### Dataset Folder Structure
     .